-- "fully closed" shall mean deployed to cover the window opening to the fullest extent allowed by the attachment product design - "fully opened" shall mean retracted as far as possible to cover the window opening to the smallest extent allowed by the attachment product design.
+- "fully closed" shall mean deployed to cover the window opening to the fullest extent allowed by the attachment product design, as defined in AERC 1 - "fully opened" shall mean retracted as far as possible to cover the window opening to the smallest extent allowed by the attachment product design, as defined in AERC 1.
 The AERC simulation method does not currently model shades in the fully open state.
 The baseline window system (without a shading system) is considered identical to a shading system in the fully opened position.